Career & Technology Studies

 Cluster Courses Include

-- BIT: Computing Sciences, Enterprise & Innovation, Finance Management, Information Processing, Marketing & Management, Networking.
+- BIT: Business (Enterprise & Innovation, Finance Management, Information Processing, Management & Marketing), Computing Sciences

-- MDC: Communication Technology, Design Studies, Fashion Studies
+- MDC: Communication Technology, Media and Film Studies, Design Studies

 The following chart shows the CTS courses offered at Western: